mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/Operations/Restore/index.md

 ## The restore process is as follows:

-1. All POD of PXC should be paused.
+1. All Percona MySQL Servers tasks should be paused.

 ```shell
 {